jon-stewart/jon-stewart.github.io/_posts/2019-12-16-cripple-python-vulnerabilties-with-LD-PRELOAD.md

 gcc -fPIC -shared -nostartfiles -o .so src.c
 ```

-To cripple the vulnerability, download the shared library and set the LD_PRELOAD environment variable.
+To cripple the vulnerability, use the following Python script to download the shared library and set the LD_PRELOAD environment variable.

 ```python
 from base64 import b64encode